3DBull/VisuWeigh/docs/development.md

 had to be discarded.

 ### Correcting the Data Timing
 Much of the data comes from live data in which there is a severe lack of quality.
-One of the biggest challenges in cleaning this data is the timing of information.
-When the auction is live, each lot has information that is taken from a queue and placed in the viewing screen manually by a human that is present when the cattle are in view of the camera.
-Often times the cows are allowed into view before the data is switched.
+As explained in the [Collect](#collect) section one of the biggest challenges in cleaning this data was the timing of information.
+When the auction was live, each lot had information that was taken from a queue and placed in the viewing screen manually by a human that was present when the cattle were in view of the camera.
+Often times the cows were allowed into view before the data was switched.
-Sometimes the cows are let in after the data is switched.
-Occasionally, a lot's information did not get put in the queue and thus stays incorrect for the duration of the viewing for the cattle lot.
+Sometimes the cows were let in after the data was switched.
+Occasionally, a lot's information did not get put in the queue and thus remained incorrect for the duration of the viewing for the cattle lot.
 Sometimes these lots will have the information entered manually during the viewing.
 This means the information is significantly delayed compared to the image view.